Attachment-Focused EMDR

 You might notice:

-Feeling easily triggered in relationships
+• Feeling emotionally triggered or reactive in relationships

-Anxiety or overwhelm that feels disproportionate or difficult to regulate
+• Anxiety or overwhelm that feels disproportionate or difficult to regulate

 What You May Begin to Notice